The Best Fish and Chips in New York

 Jones Wood Foundry

-Jones Wood Foundry is a friendly, low-key pub focused on serving pub food, is tucked away on 76th Street, between First and York.
+Jones Wood Foundry, a friendly, low-key pub focused on serving pub food, is tucked away on 76th Street, between First and York.
 It’s a little neighbourhood pub and it’s easily missed due to its off-the-avenue location.
 Upon entering, you walk through the narrow bar area to get to the dining room.
 They offer lunch, brunch and even afternoon tea as well as dinner of course.
 They serve a fine portion of cod where the batter is thick with plenty of crunch and triple-cooked (!) chips.
 A portion of beer battered cod and chips comes with tartar sauce and fresh lemon.
 If you want to visit during the weekend, note that Saturday nights can be busy.

 Molly’s is an authentic Irish pub in Gramercy, with a comfortable and homely atmosphere.
 This is also due to the sawdust on the floor and the real wood burning fireplace.
 They happily pour pints of Guinness in this place and they serve a respectable platter of fresh cod and chips.
 Actually all portions are generally pretty big at this place.
 You can share your dinner plate, there is a sharing charge.

 The Churchill is a friendly and laid-back English tavern close to Park Avenue, it’s a little piece of home abroad.
-The restaurant is in old British/English style and has a good ambience.
+The restaurant is in old British style and has a good ambience.
 It might not exactly be a truly authentic British pub, but the intimate decor definitely adds to the overall experience.
 If you fancy a good start to your day: they offer a full English breakfast too.

-If you’re going for the fish, it’s fresh and meaty and comes with mushy peas.
+If you’re going for the fish, it’s fresh and comes with mushy peas.
 You can take your serving of fish and chips together with a good old pint of Guinness.
 They have a good selection of draft beer with plenty of ales from England.
 You can go for a private booth, but it’s a great place for large groups as well.
 Note that it can get pretty busy after work hours with office goers.
 Go to the second floor if it gets too loud on the first, they also have a bar up there.
 The prices are reasonable.
 Peculiarity: make sure to go to the bathroom.
 You’re in for a surprise, because Winston Churchill will talk to you.
 You can actually hear Churchill’s reading his speeches.
 If you are interested in other tips, don’t forget to read my post on restaurants in New York.

 Was this article helpful?
 Recommend it by giving me a rating: